Tax Identity Theft: How it happens and how to fix it

 - email or connect on social media to request personal information or

 But these measures alone won’t always be sufficient.
-Remember that tax identity thieves can get the information they need to file a return from data breaches of companies and governments.
+Tax identity thieves can get the information they need to file a return from data breaches of companies and governments.
 In these cases, taxpayers need to be vigilant.

-For example, one taxpayer was able to avoid tax identity theft because she signed up for H&R Block’s Tax Identity Shield, the first service specifically directed to helping protect against the growing problem of tax identity theft.
-After signing up last tax season, she got a notice from H&R Block that someone had attempted to use her information to file a return this year.
+For example, one taxpayer was able to avoid stolen identity refund fraud tax identity theft because she signed up for H&R Block’s Tax Identity Shield, the first service specifically directed to helping protect against the growing problem of tax identity theft.
+After signing up, she got a notice from H&R Block that someone had attempted to use her information to file a return.
 She called to confirm that she had not filed yet and H&R Block was able to stop the fraudulent return.
 Because of the Tax Identity Shield’s quick notification and her action, she was able to e-file her tax return as normal.

 When the worst happens, the Tax Identity Shield supports taxpayers in the tax identity restoration process with completing the necessary tax documents, setting up fraud alerts and filing an FTC complaint and police report.
 Another taxpayer with Tax Identity Shield said the team, which she described as a task force busy on her case, helped her recover her tax identity with empathy and compassion.